Skip to content

 Short answers, pulled from the story.

-Campeggio returned to England in 1528 to hear the case for divorce between Henry VIII and Catherine of Aragon.
-His presence became central to the annulment negotiations that would eventually fail.
+In 1528, Campeggio returned to England to hear the case for divorce between Henry VIII and Catherine of Aragon.
+The period was described as particularly unpleasant for him due to mental duress and his affliction with gout.